clerk/clerk-expo-starter/README.md

 1. Sign up at [Clerk.dev](https://www.clerk.dev/?utm_source=github&utm_medium=starter_repos&utm_campaign=expo_starter).
 2. Go to your [Clerk dashboard](https://dashboard.clerk.dev/?utm_source=github&utm_medium=starter_repos&utm_campaign=expo_starter) and create an application.
-3. Set your publishableKey in `App.tsx` or if you are using a legacy key frontendApi
+3. Set your publishableKey in `app/_layout.tsx` or if you are using a legacy key frontendApi
 4. `npm i` to install the required dependencies.
 5. `npm run start` to launch the Expo development server.

 ### Sign up & Sign in configuration

-For the sign up flow to work as demonstrated, you need to log into your [Clerk Dashboard](https://dashboard.clerk.dev/?utm_source=github&utm_medium=starter_repos&utm_campaign=expo_starter) and make sure the following settings have been configured in **User & Authentication** and **Social login** sections:
+For the sign-up flow to work as demonstrated, you need to log into your [Clerk Dashboard](https://dashboard.clerk.dev/?utm_source=github&utm_medium=starter_repos&utm_campaign=expo_starter) and make sure the following settings have been configured in **User & Authentication** and **Social login** sections:

 #### For development instances